cloudflare/cloudflare-access-for-atlassian/README.md

 **Symptoms:**

-- No user, even the administrator, is not able to access the Atlassian application even being authenticated on Cloudflare Access
+- No user, even the administrator, is able to access the Atlassian application even being authenticated on Cloudflare Access

 **Cause:**